Gatwick Airport Baggage and Security

 • sporting bats

-Checking-In: It is important to give yourself plenty of time for your check-in at the airport.
+Checking in: It is important to give yourself plenty of time to check in at the airport.
 For long haul flights the check-in is 2 or 3 hours prior to your flight.
-Give yourself longer!
+Give yourself longer.
 Tighter security means everything takes longer than it used to at the airport, particularly during peak times.
 You should anticipate delays and long queues for check-in and screening.
 We recommend you allow extra time in case of special circumstances.

-Expect to Have Your Bags Searched: Carry-on and checked bags are subject to being hand-searched, particularly if the contents can't be seen by the X-ray.
-Don't wrap gifts until you get there.
+Expect to have your bags searched: Carry-on and checked bags are subject to being hand-searched, particularly if the contents can't be seen by the x-ray machine.
+Don't wrap gifts until you've gone through security.
 Any sharp objects in checked baggage should be sheathed or securely wrapped to prevent injury to baggage handlers and inspectors.

-You can avoid setting off the metal detectors by not wearing jewellery clothing, shoes, and accessories that contain metal.
+You can avoid setting off the x-ray machine alarms by not wearing jewellery, shoes and any accessories that contain metal.
 Security staff may ask to search you as well as your luggage.
-These searches are carried out at random so do not be alarmed or offended if you are chosen for searching.
+These searches are carried out at random, so do not be alarmed or offended if you are chosen for searching.

-Locked Suitcases: When you are travelling from the UK it is generally accepted that you lock your suitcase.
-You may be called upon open up a bag where the contents are unclear.
+Locked suitcases: When you're travelling from the UK, it is generally accepted that you lock your suitcase.
+You may be asked to open a bag where the contents are unclear.